browserengineering/book/book/styles.md

-Now, these style sheet URLs are usually not full URLs; they are something called *relative URLs*, which can be:^[There are other flavors, including query-relative and scheme-relative URLs, that I'm skipping.]
+Now, these style sheet URLs are usually not full URLs; they are something called *relative URLs*, which can be:^[There are other flavors, including query-relative, that I'm skipping.]

 -   a normal URL, which specifies a scheme, host, path, and so on;
 -   a host-relative URL, which starts with a slash but reuses the